-Documenting Intimacy: Self, Family, Community
+Documenting Intimacy: Self, Family, Community (Virtual)

-Join New York Now: Home exhibiting artists Cheryl Mukherji, Laila Stevens, Dean Majd, and Amarise Carreras for conversation about the ways in which photographers intimately document themselves, their family histories, and their chosen families and communities.
+Join New York Now: Home exhibiting artists Cheryl Mukherji, Laila Stevens, Dean Majd, and Amarise Carreras for a virtual conversation about the ways in which photographers intimately document themselves, their family histories, and their chosen families and communities.
 Moderated by curator and writer Kristen Lubben, the panel will also explore immigration histories, queer intimacy and chosen family, self-portraiture, intergenerational dialogues, community-building through photography, and documenting against loss of history and memory.

-About the Speakers:
+About the Panelists:

 Cheryl Mukherji (b.
 1995) is an Indian visual artist and writer based in Brooklyn, New York.
 In her work, Cheryl explores the idea of origin and inheritance, which is embedded in the figure of her mother and the family album, using photography, text, video, and printmaking.
 She is a finalist and the subsequent winner of the 97th Annual at the Print Center, Philadelphia, 2023 and a finalist at the Outwin Boochever Portrait Competition, 2022 at the National Portrait Gallery, Smithsonian.
 She has been an Artist-in-Residence at the Center for Photography at Woodstock, 2022 and a Workspace Resident at Baxter Street at Camera Club of New York, 2021.
 Her work has been shown in solo and group exhibitions at the Museum of the City of New York (US), The Print Center (US), National Portrait Gallery, Smithsonian (US), Baxter St. at Camera Club of New York (US), Capture Photography Festival (CA), Minnesota Museum of American Art (US), Huxley-Parlour Gallery (UK), Format Photo Festival (UK), Brooklyn Museum (US), Museum of Moving Image (US), International Center of Photography (US), Serendipity Arts Festival (IN), among others.
 Cheryl holds an MFA in Advanced Photographic Studies from ICP-Bard College, New York, 2020.